gamidirohan/Code-Assist-Electron-Frontend/FLOATING_WINDOW_README.md

 # Conversational Co-Pilot - Floating Window

-This project has been transformed from a screenshot-based interview coder to a clean floating conversational co-pilot application.
+This project has been transformed from a screenshot-based Jiminy – The Second Conscience to a clean floating conversational co-pilot application.

 ## What We've Done